Matt Olson Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.30 team ERA ranks 16th across all league pitching staffs.
+- The Diamondbacks' 4.31 team ERA ranks 18th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (66 total, 1.1 per game).
+- The Diamondbacks rank 18th in baseball in home runs given up (67 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.